twisted/twisted/docs/core/howto/tap.rst

-Deploy your application using python packages
+Deploy your application using Python packages
 ---------------------------------------------

-To deploy your application one possibility is to wrap it up in a python package.
+To deploy your application one possibility is to wrap it up in a Python package.
 For this you need to write a special file ``setup.py``, which contains metadata of the package.
 You would have to extend the layout of your files like this: